appculture/RichNotificationAttachmentProblem/README.md

 Because of attachment, the whole content object is invalid, which means there is **no alert text**, and the system delivers the original notification content.

-*Maybe this is just a guess, but we hope Apple can help.*
+*Maybe this is just a guess, but we hope Apple or someone else can help.*

 ## Who we are?
 > <a href="http://appculture.com"><img src="http://appculture.com/wp-content/uploads/2015/11/appculture.svg" width="256"/></a>